On Air (Queen album)

 On Air is a compilation album by the British rock band Queen.
 It was released in November 2016 in a two disc CD format, a six disc deluxe CD format and a 3LP vinyl release.

+Overview

 The two disc format features the complete BBC studio sessions; the six disc format adds a disc featuring several songs from three live concerts spanning between 1973 and 1986 and three discs featuring various interviews broadcast on Capital Radio and BBC Radio 1.

+14 of the 24 BBC sessions tracks have been previously released: